nuhorchak/resume/README.md

-## My pagedown rendered CV
+## My pagedown rendered CV - modified from Nick Strayer's origial blog post

 __Switch to googlesheets__

 ## Structure

-This repo contains the source-code and results of my CV built with the [pagedown package](https://pagedown.rbind.io) and a modified version of the 'resume' template.
+This repo contains the source-code and results of Nick Strayer's CV built with the [pagedown package](https://pagedown.rbind.io) and a modified version of the 'resume' template.

 The main files are: